 All applicants are expected to furnish at the time of application for admission a copy of the student's most recent academic progress report.
-If applicable, copies of testing data and special education plans must also be provided.
 Admission may be denied based upon a student's previous academic, behavioral or attendance record.
+Previous suspension or expulsion may be sole grounds for denial of admission.
+Applicants may be required to complete entrance or placement testing.

-Students applying for entry into kindergarten will be required to complete St. Hilary School's readiness screening unless waived by the school.
-All other students may be required to complete entrance or placement testing.
+Students applying for entry into kindergarten will be required to furnish at the time of application for admission a copy of the student's most recent preschool evaluation and must also complete St. Hilary School's readiness screening unless waived by the school.

 Previous schools may be contacted and students and parents may be required to meet with the principal and/or pastor as part of the enrollment process.
-In order to ensure success for the student, St. Hilary School reserves the right not to admit any student who, in the discretion of the school, will be unable to meet the school's standards for academics, behavior and attendance.
+In order to ensure success for the student, St. Hilary School reserves the right not to admit any student who, in the discretion of the administration, will be unable to meet the school's standards for academics, behavior and attendance.